alfonsoalba/web/_posts/2020-10-19-youtube-dl-using-docker.md

 Explaining these docker concepts is out of the scope of this post, so I will not go into the details on any of them.

-## Creating a dockerfile for Docker for Mac: how we want to build our image
+## Creating a Dockerfile for Docker for Mac: how we want to build our image

-As mentioned in the [INSTALLATION section of the readme of the `youtube-dl` respository](https://github.com/ytdl-org/youtube-dl), installing the script is as simple as download it with `wget` or `curl`, set the exectuable permission and run it.
+As mentioned in the [INSTALLATION section of the readme of the `youtube-dl` respository](https://github.com/ytdl-org/youtube-dl), installing the script is as simple as download it with `wget` or `curl`, set the execute permission and run it.
 All you need is a python interpreter and `ffmpeg` for certain options.

 We will create a docker image and later use that image to run the command inside a container.